 Profile & aerodynamics: Roofnest sits lower

-Capacity-plus-protection: Roofnest Condor for trucks
+Capacity-plus-protection: Roofnest Condor 2 XL Air for families

-If you want to sleep four but care more about a protective hardtop base and a tall, sit-up interior than ultra-fast setup, Roofnest’s Condor 2 is the value alternative to the Skycamp.
-Its aluminum hardtop shields the folded tent and carries gear, and it folds out to one of the roomiest floors in the category with real peak height.
-It’s slower than the Skycamp and taller on the roof, but it’s several hundred dollars cheaper and scales to an XL for full-size trucks.
+If you want to sleep three to four but care more about floor space and a tall, sit-up interior than ultra-fast setup, Roofnest’s Condor 2 XL Air is the value alternative to the Skycamp.
+Its polycarbonate/ABS hardshell protects the folded tent and carries gear, and it folds out to one of the roomiest floors in the category with real peak height.
+It’s slower than the Skycamp and taller on the roof, but it’s several hundred dollars cheaper, and the Condor Air family scales further into an aluminum-shell Overland version for truck bed racks.

-Roofnest Condor 2
+Roofnest Condor 2 XL Air

-Best value family option · sleeps 4 · ~$3,295
+Best value family option · sleeps 3–4 · ~$4,095

 • Tall peak — enough headroom to sit up and change.